Preem

-Preem is a Swedish petroleum and bio-fuel company (even referred to as a petroleum corporation) with just over 500 petrol stations and two oil refineries in Sweden, Preemraff Göteborg in Gothenburg and Preemraff Lysekil outside of Lysekil.
-Preem refines a total of just over 18 million tonnes of crude oil per year.
-The business cover a large part of the value chain – from the processing of raw materials to sales.
-Preem purchases crude oil and renewable raw materials from around the world.
+Preem is a Swedish fuel company historically operating the Gothenburg and Lysekil refineries, along with a nationwide supply and distribution network.
+It sells fuel via staffed stations with service shops, automatic stations and filling stations intended for heavy commercial traffic.

+Background

-The raw materials are processed and sold as fuels, heating oil, lubricating oils and other products to both companies and individuals in Sweden and Norway Approximately 65% of the production is exported to the international market, mainly in north-west Europe, which means that Preem is among the largest Swedish exporters. approximately half of all petroleum products consumed in Sweden come from Preem's refineries.
-Sales on the Swedish market are carried out through Preem's station network in Sweden for private and professional traffic as well as through certified dealers.
-In Norway, the products are mainly sold through retailers and in bulk via direct sales.
+The raw materials are processed and sold as fuels, heating oil, lubricating oils and other products to both companies and individuals in Sweden and Norway.
+Nearly 65% of its production is sold to the international market, mainly in north-west Europe, which means that Preem is among the largest Swedish exporters.

+Approximately half of all petroleum products consumed in Sweden come from Preem's refineries.
+While sales in the Swedish market are made through that country's supply networks, products are sold in Norway primarily through retailers and in bulk via direct sales.

+With just over 1,600 employees, more than 3,000 people work under the Preem brand, including partners, retailers, and dealers.
+The company has announced plans, which are still in progress, to expand its refinery in Lysekil.

+History

+Founded in 1960, the company was known as Ok Petroleum at the time it became Preem in 1996.
+Its new name is a version of "pre-eminent".

-Preem worked until 1996 under the name OK Petroleum.
-Until 1994, OKP was owned by the Swedish government, Neste OY and KF.
-Since 1994, Preem has been owned by the Ethiopian-Saudi business man Mohammed al-Amoudi through his British-Swedish holding company Corral Petroleum Holdings AB.
+Up until two years before changing its name, the firm was owned by the Swedish government, Neste OY, and KF.
+In 1994, Preem came under the control of Ethiopian-Saudi businessman Mohammed al-Amoudi through his British-Swedish holding company, Corral Petroleum Holdings AB (CPH).

-In 2019, the turnover was SEK 95,758 million and the operating result was SEK 1,785 million.
-The number of employees was just over 1.500.
-Including partners, retailers and dealers, more than 3,000 people work under the Preem brand.

-Preem sells fuel via staffed stations with service shops, automatic stations and filling stations intended for heavy commercial traffic.

-In 2017, the company released 2.1 million tonnes of carbon dioxide (of which about two-thirds at the Lysekil refinery).
-In 2019, the corresponding figure was 1.7 million tonnes To reduce carbon dioxide emissions, in the spring of 2020, Preem has started a CCS technology test facility, capturing and storing carbon dioxide.
+In 2017, the firm released 2.1 million tonnes of carbon dioxide (of which about two-thirds at the Lysekil refinery).
+In 2020, a year after reaching a corresponding figure of 1.7 million tonnes, it began a test facility for a technology to reduce carbon dioxide emissions.

-Preem is planning for an expansion at the Lysekil refinery, which is an ongoing process.

-In July 2024, the International Center for Settlement of Investment Disputes ordered Morocco to pay $150 million to Corral Petroleum Holdings.
+In 2024, the turnover was SEK 131 billion and the operating result was SEK 2,2 billion.
+In July, the International Center for Settlement of Investment Disputes ordered Morocco to pay $150 million to CPH.

+In 2026, VARO Energy completed the acquisition of Preem's parent company, Corral Petroleum Holdings.
+With this, the Swedish firm became part of VAROPreem, as well as part of its broader refining and supply operations.